-This dish is inspired by the classic preparation of pizzoccheri, a tagliatelle-like pasta made with buckwheat flour from Tuscany.
+This dish is inspired by the classic preparation of pizzoccheri, a tagliatelle-like pasta made with buckwheat flour from Northern Italy.
 It’s commonly tossed with cooked potatoes and cabbage in a buttery, starchy cooking water-thickened sauce accented with grated cheese.
 It sounded like just my kind of dish, only getting my hands on pizzoccheri noodles this side of the pond, or making it, proved unwieldy.

 Therefore, I’ve scrapped the namesake ingredient from the dish and increased the potato to pasta ratio to 1:1.
 It’s equal parts potatoes and pasta (orecchiette, to go with the small, round flaps of baby red potatoes), with lots of cabbage, butter and cheese.

 Precious this dish is not.
 If there were ever two ingredients to access most abundantly and cheaply, it’s potatoes and cabbage.
 But the tender, tiny-sized versions of each I was able to find here at the farmers’ market in February are adorable, indeed.